 |Financial Aid and Tuition Payments||University Catalog|

 All WCU students have a student email account.
 For security reasons, this will be the primary tool we use for communication about your student records, waitlists, reminders, and all other student information.
-It is essential for your success that you check your Catamount email regularly.
-You can set up Catamount email with your smart phone, or you can use the web-based version.
+It is essential to your success that you check your Catamount email regularly.

 Contact the Office of Accessibility Resources if you require accommodations based on a documentable disability.
 Your information will remain confidential and secure, and you will never be required to disclose your disability unless you require accommodations.

 All WCU students must own a computer that meets or exceeds the minimum requirements.
 If you do not already own a computer with these specs, then we offer some assistance for Student and Personal Computer Purchases.
-IT Services offers free software downloads, including Window 7 and 8, Office (PC or Mac versions) for free and will help install Adobe Reader.
+IT Services offers Office (PC or Mac versions) for free and will help install Adobe Reader.
 If you have any trouble with your computer or any of WCU's online services, please contact the IT Department.

-We have also created the following class lists to help with searching for classes. *Please note that these schedules are updated periodically and might not accurately reflect current seating availability.
+We have also created the following class lists to help with searching for classes. *Please note that these schedules are updated once a week (during registration) and might not accurately reflect current seating availability.
 They are primarily for reference purposes.

 The purpose of the WCU Liberal Studies Program is to prepare students to become contributing and informed citizens in a global community.
 There are several ways to satisfy Liberal Studies coursework.

 WCU Courses: The Matrix provides a list of the most common courses offered in Distance Learning Sections at WCU.
 For a complete list of the courses that meet Liberal Studies requirements, please check out the Master Liberal Studies Check Sheet.
 Many of these courses are not available in Distance Sections.
 For current seating availability in any course, please see the How To page for directions on how to search for class and add classes at WCU for reigistration.

 CLEP/DSST Testing: College-Level Exam Program (CLEP) tests and Dantes Subject Standardized Tests (DSST) are a fast and easy way to acquire Liberal Studies credits.
 You can take those tests at the WCU Testing Center.
 Or you can find a testing facility near you.
 In either case, these are a great way to “test out” of a course in the Liberal Studies program.
 They are cost and time effective for students who might have a course that didn’t transfer, or who might have enough working knowledge of a subject to demonstrate equivalency.